 What good is your video content if it isn’t shareable?
 No good, apparently.
 The key to getting more engagement, more awareness, and more conversions when it comes to video content marketing is being able to elicit as much positive emotion from the audience as you can.
 You can’t force people to share your video, but you can always appeal to emotion.
 Take note of these four core principles to create that emotional connection that leads to sharing and can help make your video contagious (from Entrepreneur):

 - Be unforgettable.

 - Ultimately, it’s all about humanity.

 When you have your audience hook, line, and sinker, make sure you push your material out of as many channels as possible.
 Social media will take it from there.

 Of course, there are dozens of other ways you can do to make your video reach more people, and ultimately, give you positive ROI.
-The most important thing here is to understand that consumers, and the market in general, is transitioning rather quickly towards more interactive content that has a strong personal and emotional touch to it.
+The most important thing here is to understand that consumers and the market in general, are transitioning rather quickly towards more interactive content that has a strong personal and emotional touch to it.

 When it comes to marketing, trust and credibility are important, and videos that have the elements I mentioned above help you achieve all these things more effectively than most other content types.